mreed4/mreed4/README.md

 - Java, on the University of Helsinki MOOC website

 ⚡ Recent accomplishments ...
-- I very recently taught myself Netlify functions to hide API keys
+- I taught myself Netlify functions to hide API keys

 <!--
 **mreed4/mreed4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.